lwmqn/shepherd/README.md

 <a name="Overiew"></a>
 ## 1. Overview

-Lightweight MQTT machine network ([**LWMQN**](http://lwmqn.github.io)) is an architecture that follows part of [**OMA LWM2M v1.0**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) specification to meet the minimum requirements of machine network management.
+Lightweight MQTT machine network ([**LWMQN**](http://lwmqn.github.io)) is an open source project that follows part of [**OMA LWM2M v1.0**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) specification to meet the minimum requirements of machine network management.

-* LWMQN is also an open source project that offers a solution of establishing a local area machine network with MQTT, and it can be a replacement of the cloud-based solution **if you don't really need the cloud** (which becomes an option).
-Here is a [quick demo](#Demo).
-* Not only has LWM2M-like interfaces, LWMQN also utilizes the [IPSO Smart Object](http://www.ipso-alliance.org/) as its fundamental of resource organization, this leads to a comprehensive and consistent way in describing real-world gadgets.
-* LWMQN project provides you with a server-side **mqtt-shepherd** library and a client-side [**mqtt-node**](https://github.com/lwmqn/mqtt-node) library to run your machine network with JavaScript and node.js.
-With these two libraries and node.js, you can have your own authentication, authorization and encryption subsystems to secure your network easily.
-LWMQN project is trying to let you build an IoT machine network with less pain.
+Here is a [**demo webapp**](https://github.com/lwmqn/lwmqn-demo) that shows a simple smart home application built with LWMQN.
 ![LWMQN Network](https://github.com/lwmqn/documents/blob/master/media/lwmqn_net.png)

+* **Build Your IoT Network without Cloud Service**
+    - LWMQN offers a solution of establishing a _**Local Area Machine Network**_ with MQTT.
+    - Cloud becomes an option.
+LWMQN Server is your local machime gateway and application runner.
+But if you like to let your machines go up cloud, why not?
+It's node.js!

+* **LWM2M-like Interfaces and Smart Object Model**
+    - Not only has the LWM2M-like interfaces, LWMQN also utilizes the [IPSO Smart Object](http://www.ipso-alliance.org/) as its fundamental of resource organization, this leads to a comprehensive and consistent way in describing real-world gadgets.
+    - Everything has been well-organized to ease the pain for you to create RPC interfaces for your webapps, such as RESTful and websocket-based APIs.

+* **mqtt-shepherd and mqtt-node libraries**
+   - LWMQN project provides you with a server-side **mqtt-shepherd** library and a machine-side [**mqtt-node**](https://github.com/lwmqn/mqtt-node) library to run your machine network with JavaScript and node.js.
+By these two libraries and node.js, you can have your own authentication, authorization and encryption subsystems to secure your network easily.

-## Server: mqtt-shepherd
+## LWMQN Server: mqtt-shepherd
 * This module, **mqtt-shepherd**, is an implementation of LWMQN server that can run on platfroms equipped with node.js.
-* It is a server-side application framework with functionality of network and devices management, e.g. permission of device joining, device authentication, reading resources, writing resources, observing resources, and executing a procedure on the remote devices.
-Furthermore, thanks to the power of node.js, making your own RESTful APIs to interact with your machines is also possible.
+* It is a server-side application framework with functionality of network and devices management, e.g. permission of device joining, device authentication, reading resources, writing resources, observing resources, and executing procedures on remote devices.
-* LWMQN Client and Server benefits from [IPSO data model](http://www.ipso-alliance.org/ipso-community/resources/smart-objects-interoperability/), which leads to a very comprehensive way for the Server to use an URI-style *path* to allocate and query Resources on Client Devices.
-In the following example, both of these two requests is to read the sensed value from a temperature sensor on a Client Device.
+* It's easy to allocate and query resources on remote devices with an URI-style *path* in the shape of `'oid/iid/rid'`.
+In the following example, both of these two requests is to remotely read the sensed value from a temperature sensor on a machine.
     ```js
     qnode.readReq('temperature/0/sensorValue', function (err, rsp) {
         console.log(rsp); // { status: 205, data: 18 }